Business vs. Personal Email

-The primary difference is that business communications are a reflection of your brand i.e. your business.
-If you communicate with poor grammar, typos, lack of sentence structure and clarity, what will that say about your commercial enterprise?
+The primary difference is that business communications reflect your brand, i.e., your business.
+What will that say about your commercial enterprise if you communicate with poor grammar, typos, and lack of sentence structure and clarity?

-When it comes to your personal emails with family and friends, formality really does not matter as much.
-In business, formality is a sign of professionalism and respect.
+Regarding your personal emails with family and friends, formality does not matter as much.
+However, in business, formality is a sign of professionalism and respect.

-Email by it’s vary nature seems informal and relaxed.
-And for the most part it is.
-However, your business communications need to be cognizant of the fact that in order for you to build that necessary trust factor, your style will matter.
+However, your business communications need to be aware of the fact that for you to build that necessary trust factor, your style will matter.
 If you are to be perceived as a reliable and legitimate business partner, it’s not a stretch that the little details can make a huge difference.

 An example of that is spam.
 You can spot it a mile away, right?
 And why is that?
-Formatting choices, verbiage that is sometime choppy or incoherent, lack of professional structure — all the indicators that let you know whether the Sender is trustworthy and legit are missing.
+Formatting choices, vocabulary that is sometimes choppy or incoherent, lack of professional structure — all the indicators that let you know whether the Sender is trustworthy and legit are missing.

-We all make judgements based on first impressions.
+We all make judgments based on first impressions.
 We do it every day.
 On and off-line.
-First impressions online are many times your one and only chance to leave that oh-so-important positive perception that could mean a new client, order or business partner.
+First impressions online are often your only chance to leave that oh-so-important positive perception that could mean a new client, order, or business partner.

-In my annual survey at the end of last year, a whole bunch of folks asked that I cover business and commercial related email topics.
-I sort of chuckled at that because I already do.
+In my annual survey at the end of last year, many folks asked that I cover business and commercial-related email topics.
+I chuckled at that because I already do.
 I have an entire site dedicated to just that!

 A little backstory…

-15 years ago I decided that Net [email protected] would be solely about everyday email issues and I started a business focused email site BusinessEmailEtiquette.com.
-That site covers it all — with an eBook that I update each year as well!
+Eighteen years ago, I decided that Net [email protected] would be solely about everyday email issues, and I started a business-focused email site BusinessEmailEtiquette.com.
+That site covers it all — with an eBook that I also update each year.